Wilhelm Furtwängler: After World War II

-In February 1946, Furtwängler met in Vienna a German Jew by the name of Curt Riess who had fled Germany in 1933.
-The latter was a musician and writer, he later wrote a book on Furtwängler.
-Riess was then a journalist and correspondent in Switzerland for American newspapers.
-He thought Furtwängler was a Nazi collaborator and objected to having Furtwängler directing in Switzerland in 1945.
-Furtwängler asked to meet him and when Riess had studied all the documents concerning Furtwängler, he completely changed his mind.
-Realizing that Furtwängler had never been a Nazi and had helped many people of Jewish origin, he became his "denazification advisor".
-A long friendship ensued and Curt Riess spent the next two years doing everything to get Furtwängler exonerated.
-As Roger Smithson writes at the conclusion of his article "Furtwängler, The Years of Silence (1945-1947)": "Ultimately Furtwängler's return to conducting was very largely the result of skill and stubbornness of Curt Riess.
-Furtwängler's admirers owe him a great debt".
+In February 1946, Furtwängler met Curt Riess, a German Jew who had fled Germany in 1933, in Vienna.
+Riess, a musician, writer, and journalist, later authored a book about Furtwängler.
+At the time, Riess was working as a correspondent for American newspapers in Switzerland.
+Initially, he viewed Furtwängler as a Nazi collaborator and opposed his conducting in Switzerland in 1945.
+However, when Furtwängler requested a meeting, Riess thoroughly examined the documents related to Furtwängler's case.
+This led to a complete change of heart: Riess realized that Furtwängler had never been a Nazi and had, in fact, helped many people of Jewish origin.
+Riess subsequently became Furtwängler's "denazification advisor" and devoted the next two years to securing his exoneration.
+As Roger Smithson concludes in his article 'Furtwängler's Silent Years (1945–1947)': "Ultimately Furtwängler's return to conducting was very largely the result of skill and stubbornness of Curt Riess.
+Furtwängler's admirers owe him a great debt."

-Furtwängler initially wanted Curt Riess to write articles about him based on the many documents he had provided him because Curt Riess was a journalist.
-However, Curt Riess preferred to go himself to meet General Robert A. McClure who was in charge of the Furtwängler file.
-The general, after meeting Riess and having all the documents translated into English, admitted that no serious charge could be brought against Furtwängler and that they had made a mistake concerning the conductor who was "a very good man".
-He asked Riess to tell Furtwängler not to speak to the press, so as not to give the impression that he was exerting pressure on the Allied forces.
-He said the case would be closed within weeks.
-Riess sent a telegram to Furtwängler to this effect, but the telegram took a long time to reach its destination and arrived too late.
+Furtwängler initially suggested that Riess write articles about him based on the extensive documentation he had provided, leveraging Riess's background as a journalist.
+However, Riess preferred to take a more direct approach and met with General Robert A. McClure, who was responsible for Furtwängler's case.
+After reviewing the documents, which had been translated into English, and meeting with Riess, General McClure concluded that no serious charges could be brought against Furtwängler.
+He acknowledged that the conductor had been the subject of a mistake and described him as 'a very good man.'
+McClure requested that Riess advise Furtwängler not to speak to the press, as it might create the impression that pressure was being exerted on the Allied forces.
+He assured Riess that the case would be resolved within weeks.
+Although Riess sent a telegram to Furtwängler conveying this message, it arrived too late, having been delayed en route.